heikkipora/sataako-fi/README.md

 * requests to FMI API go through a task queue which limits concurrency
 * radar frame list is cached internally for one minute before a re-fetch from FMI
-* radar frame images are cached 1) locally for about one hour and 2) by an AWS Cloudfront distribution sitting in front of the Heroku app (at cdn.sataako.fi) for 24 hours
+* radar frame images are cached 1) locally for about one hour and 2) by an AWS Cloudfront distribution sitting in front of the Heroku app (at d2ot8aujc2hu2d.cloudfront.net) for 24 hours

 Radar frame post-processing
 ---------------------------